 Unfortunately your roof problems could stem from an improper install.
 If you try to put roofing over old shingles, or fail to use underlayment and proper flashing you’re going to have leak problems sooner or later.

-Common Problems From a Bad Roof
+Common Problems With a Bad Roof

 The single most common roof problem is going to be a leak.
 The leak could stem from cracked flashing or broken shingles being likely.
 Leaks often occur near a chimney or any opening in your roof such as skylights and vents, under damaged shingles, and in low spots or valleys.
 You’ll know you have a roof problem when you see signs of a leak including discolored ceilings or damp walls.